VasilyKokorev/stardust/README.rst

 The program also has an ability to fit AGN and Stellar emission templates, if the user desires to do so.

-The example data-set, a subset from the COSMOS Super-Debldended Catalogue 2  `Jin+18 <https://ui.adsabs.harvard.edu/abs/2018ApJ...864...56J/abstract>`__ along with the example configuration files are provided in the `example folder <https://github.com/VasilyKokorev/ctf/tree/master/example>`__.
+An example data-set, a subset from the COSMOS Super-Debldended Catalogue 2  `Jin+18 <https://ui.adsabs.harvard.edu/abs/2018ApJ...864...56J/abstract>`__ along with the example configuration files are provided in the `example folder <https://github.com/VasilyKokorev/ctf/tree/master/example>`__.

-See the /docs folder for detailed instructions.
+See the `docs folder <https://github.com/VasilyKokorev/ctf/tree/master/docs>`__ for more detailed instructions.